 Son Samuel Jr. (Who BTW bought the Collins Lane house earlier from Joseph Rudderow) moved to Evesham sometime after his father's death.
 Son Joseph inherited the "Woodland Farm," a brick house which was in Colwick until lost in a fire in the 60s.
 He had three sons- William, Joseph, and Reuben.
 Joseph died January 22, 1810.
 His son Joseph inherited the Woodland Farm, Reuben inherited the house by the mill, the grist mill and the land on the Burlington County side of the creek. (later Alden Park) During this time after their father's death in 1810, son Joseph deeded the Chesterford School and lot to some neighborhood families.

 Given the facts that Samuel Cole bought in the late 1600s over 1000 acres of land, the south branch of the Pennsauken Creek was once called the Coles branch, and that the Coles family, west of Coles Avenue owned the Alden Park area for generations prior to it being the Tiver farm, one would easily assume it was originally land owned by Samuel Cole.
 But in fact, it was probably originally first settled by John Walker and sold to Samuel Burrough in 1712.
 How did Charles B. Coles come to own the land?
-Well his name was Charles Burrough Coles...
+Well he is a Burrough descendant.

 From "The History of Camden County, NJ" by George Reeser Prowell-